syncfusion-content/blazor-docs/blazor/installation/linux-installer/how-to-install.md

 ## Overview

-Syncfusion provides the Linux installer for the following Blazor products.
+Syncfusion provides the Linux installer for the following Essential Studio products.

 * Blazor
 * Flutter